Last Updated: July 20, 2024

 United States of America

-Franklin also appeared in episodes of the TV series "Cavalcade of America," "Mr. Novak," "Profiles in Courage," "Karen," "The Man from U.N.C.L.E.," "Hazel," "Gidget," "Please Don't Eat the Daisies," "The Munsters," "The Love Boat," "Hearts are Wild," "Burke's Law," "Almost Perfect," "Touched by an Angel," and "Hot in Cleveland."
+Bonnie also appeared in episodes of the TV series "Cavalcade of America," "Mr. Novak," "Profiles in Courage," "Karen," "The Man from U.N.C.L.E.," "Hazel," "Gidget," "Please Don't Eat the Daisies," "The Munsters," "The Love Boat," "Hearts are Wild," "Burke's Law," "Almost Perfect," "Touched by an Angel," and "Hot in Cleveland."
 Franklin was nominated for two Golden Globe Awards, a Primetime Emmy Award, and two TV Land Awards for "One Day at a Time."
+Franklin passed away on March 1, 2013, at the age of 69.

 Early Life

-Bonnie Franklin was born on January 6, 1944 in Santa Monica, California.
-Her father, Samuel Benjamin Franklin, was an investment banker who founded the Beverly Hills chapter of B'nai B'rith and her mother was Claire Franklin.
+Bonnie Franklin was born Bonnie Gail Franklin on January 6, 1944, in Santa Monica, California.
+Her father, Samuel Benjamin Franklin, was an investment banker who founded the Beverly Hills chapter of B'nai B'rith, and her mother was Claire Franklin.
 Both of her parents were Jewish immigrants.
-Her father was from Russia while her mother was from Romania.
+Her father was from Russia, while her mother was from Romania.
 They had married in Montreal before moving to the United States.
 When Franklin was 13, the family moved to Beverly Hills.
 She attended Beverly Hills High School and graduated in 1961.
 She then enrolled at Smith College and began performing in theatre productions.
-She moved back to California to attend UCLA.
+Bonnie moved back to California to attend UCLA.
 She earned her bachelor's degree in English from UCLA in 1966.

 Career

-Franklin appeared at the Paper Mill Playhouse in Millburn, New Jersey in both the productions of "George M!" and "A Thousand Clowns."
+Franklin appeared at the Paper Mill Playhouse in Millburn, New Jersey, in productions of "George M!" and "A Thousand Clowns."
 She also appeared in a production of "Carousel" at the Jones Beach Theater on Long Island in New York.
 She also began picking up television roles during this time.
-She guest-starred in "The Man from U.N.C.L.E." and "Hazel."
+Bonnie guest-starred in "The Man from U.N.C.L.E." and "Hazel."
 She also had a semi-regular role on the series "Gidget."

-In 1975, Franklin was cast in the situation comedy "One Day at a Time" as the divorced mother, Ann Romano.
+In 1975, Franklin was cast in the situation comedy "One Day at a Time" as divorced mother Ann Romano.
 The series tackled a number of serious life and relationship issues and is an example of second-wave feminism, considering Romano was raising her two daughters on her own.
 The series became a staple of the CBS Sunday-night lineup and was one of the network's most successful television shows in history.
-The show remained on air through 1984.
-Franklin appeared in 208 episodes total.
+The show remained on the air through 1984.
+Franklin appeared in 208 episodes.
 She received a nomination at the Primetime Emmy Awards in the Outstanding Lead Actress in a Comedy Series category in 1982.
-She also was nominated at the Golden Globe awards and the TV Land awards.
+She also was nominated at the Golden Globe Awards and the TV Land Awards.
 In 2012, Franklin and the cast accepted the TV Land Innovator Award for "One Day at a Time," which recognizes series that were ahead of their time when they premiered.

 Getty